-We want a subject on the curriculum which helps young people to form and explore their own beliefs and develop an understanding of the beliefs and values different from their own; enriches pupils’ knowledge of the religious and humanist heritage of humanity and so supports other subjects such as History, English Literature, Art, Music, and Geography; and allows pupils to engage with serious ethical and philosophical questions in a way that develops important skills of critical thinking, reasoning and inquiry.
+We want a subject on the curriculum which helps young people to form and explore their own beliefs and develop an understanding of beliefs and values different from their own; enriches pupils’ knowledge of the religious and humanist heritage of humanity and so supports other subjects such as History, English Literature, Art, Music, and Geography; and allows pupils to engage with serious ethical and philosophical questions in a way that develops important skills of critical thinking, reasoning, and inquiry.

-At present in many schools RE is (meant to be) given according to a syllabus locally agreed by an ‘Agreed Syllabus Conference’ (ASC), comprising committees representing the Church of England, other religions, beliefs and denominations, teachers and the local authority.
-There are 173 ASCs in England and Wales, and the syllabuses are overseen by a similarly-composed network of bodies called ‘Standing Advisory Councils on Religious Education’ (SACREs).
-This antiquated system is becoming increasingly irrelevant, especially at secondary school level, as Academies (including Free Schools) are not bound by the syllabus set by the ASC, and a strong majority of secondaries are now Academies.
+At present, in many schools RE is (meant to be) provided according to a syllabus that is locally agreed by an ‘agreed syllabus conference’ (ASC), comprising committees representing the Church of England, other religions, beliefs and denominations, teachers, and the local authority.
+There are 173 ASCs in England and Wales, and the syllabuses are overseen by a similarly-composed network of bodies called ‘standing advisory councils on RE’ (SACREs).
+This antiquated system is becoming increasingly irrelevant, especially at secondary school level, as academies and free schools are not bound by the syllabus set by the ASC, and a large majority of secondaries are now academies.
 We want to see this system abolished and prefer a national syllabus drawn up by educational and other experts.
-Until such reform is achieved, we want humanists to be admitted as full members of ASCs and Humanism to feature on the syllabuses.
-We are willing to see SACREs continue as a channel for consultation between teachers and local religion and belief communities and want to see humanists included equally with religious people on these bodies, as many increasingly are.
+This position was also endorsed by the Commission on Religious Education.

 You can read more about why we think Humanism should be included in ‘RE’ on the Understanding Humanism website.